 It is necessary to classify your level of competency in the skills you’ll highlight.
 You want to let recruiters know right away how experienced you are in using particular tools.
 The key here is being honest.
 So if you are not that familiar, you’re better off not including that.

-Include the MS Office skills in your experience section.
+Include the Microsoft Office skills in your experience section.

-To prove your competency in the MS Office skills, you must mention them in the experience section.
+To prove your competency in Microsoft Office, you must mention them in the experience section.
 Incorporate how you used such skills in your previous job responsibilities.

 An ideal resume should be a one-pager.
 That implies that every line counts, so be concise and specific with skills and remarkable experience worth highlighting.